Surviving Open Days | Top Tips for Parents

-There’s a lot on offer at an Open Day - whether it's an on campus or virtual event - so how should parents prepare?
-Read on to discover our top tips for surviving undergraduate Open Days…
+There’s a lot on offer at an Open Day - whether it's an on-campus or virtual event - so, we've compiled some top tips to help you prepare and get the most out of the experience.

 Get to know the university before you attend an Open Day

 Universities are keen to engage with parents, so if you need some advice before the event, don't hesitate to get in touch.
-There's lots of ways you can get your questions answered – from sending an email enquiry to online chat.
+There are lots of ways you can get your questions answered – from sending an email enquiry to online chat.

 Open Days are a fantastic opportunity to get an insight into what it’s really like at a university.